-One question that does crop up because of this, though, is how effective they are at building up the muscles in your legs.
-They are entirely leg focused after all.
-When it comes to running and even general cardio exercising, you might find that there is more to it than meets the eye, especially when building muscle is involved.
+One question that does crop up often is how effective a treadmill is at building up the muscles in your legs.
+They are entirely leg focused, after all.
+When it comes to running and cardio in general, you’ll find that there’s more to it than meets the eye…

-Now we need to look at the specific muscles that you’re using to make the whole thing work.
-The smaller muscles will, of course, be doing their part.
-These are the muscles in your feet and throughout the rest of your body.
+Now we need to look at the specific muscles that we use when we run.
+The smaller muscles will, of course, be playing their part, including the muscles in your feet.
 However, it’s the big hitters in your leg that are generating the driving force behind you.
 Your quads, hamstrings and calves are all working together to move different areas of your leg in complementary ways.
-As this happens, they also work on moving your entire body weight.
+As this happens, they work on moving your entire body weight.

-Although your leg muscles won’t just grow and grow and grow, they will get stronger.
+So, will a treadmill build leg muscle?
+Although your leg muscles can’t continue to grow and grow and grow with just treadmill running, they will continue getting stronger.
 Remember, size doesn’t always increase strength.
-Your performance will continue to improve as you keep on running more, and you better your technique.
-You’ll be burning a high number of calories while you are using your treadmill, which is always a huge plus.
-Your muscle definition will improve as you’re burning more fat from the exercises, and you will tone up your legs if you adjust your diet alongside it.
+Your performance will continue to improve as you keep on running more and you better your technique.
+You’ll also be burning a high number of calories while you are using your treadmill, so your muscle definition will improve as you’re burning more fat from the exercise.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.